tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 Configuring OAuth requires having an application token and an application secret.
 These need to be provided by the server to which you are connecting.

 Fortunately, RestKit uses the library AFNetworking under the hood.
-AFNetworking has a class called AFHTTPClient which it uses to describe REST APIs and there is a subclass of AFHTTPClient called AFOAuth2Client which can handle all of the implementation details for us.
+AFNetworking has a class called AFHTTPClient which it uses to describe REST APIs and there is a subclass of AFHTTPClient called AFOAuth2Client which can handle all of the implementation details of OAuth 2 for us.
 So implementing OAuth2 is as easy as creating an AFOAuth2Client, setting it as RestKit's HTTP client, and then calling the relevent methods.

 In `CBAppDelegate.m`, fill in the `applicationID` and `secret` with the values which have been provided to you.

-Next add the following lines, which will setup a new `AFOAuth2Client` and `CBObjectManager` which uses that client as its http client.
+Next add the following lines, which will setup a new `AFOAuth2Client` and a `CBObjectManager` which uses that client as its HTTP client.

     NSURL *baseURL = [NSURL URLWithString:baseURLString];
     AFOAuth2Client *oauthClient = [AFOAuth2Client clientWithBaseURL:baseURL clientID:applicationID secret:secret];